OCFL/ocfl-java/README.md

 `objectDetailsDb` on the `OcflRepositoryBuilder` as shown in the example below.

-Currently, the only supported databases are PostgreSQL and H2.
+Currently, the only supported databases are PostgreSQL, MariaDB, and H2.
 The `ocfl-java` client populates the object details database on demand.
 There is no need to pre-populate it, and the table can safely be wiped anytime.

 Note, the Amazon S3 storage implementation is significantly slower than the file system implementation.
 It will likely not perform well